clojure/clojurescript/samples/repl2/README.md

 # Long-Polling browser-connected REPL

 This sample application demonstrates how to use the long-polling browser-connected REPL.
-This is a work in progress and may not be the final approach that we take.
+This is a work in progress.

 # Building

 To build the project, launch a Clojure repl and:

     (use 'cljs.closure)
-    (def opts {:output-to "samples/repl2/out/repl.js" :output-dir "samples/repl2/out"})
+    (def opts {:output-to "samples/repl2/main.js" :output-dir "samples/repl2/out"})
     (build "samples/repl2/src" opts)

 # Connect to REPL